cyanzhong/jsbox-docs/docs/en/uikit/dark-mode.md

 });
 ```

-This provides a chance to change some UI details dynamically, such as using different images, or changing its alpha value.
+This provides a chance to change some UI details dynamically, such as changing its alpha value.

 # Embrace Dark Mode

 In general, there are three things you should do:

 - Set `theme` to `auto`
-- Use `$color(light, dark)` to create dynamic colors
+- Use `$color(light, dark)` and `$image(light, dark)` to create dynamic assets
 - Leverage `themeChanged` to update UI details

-As the mechanism continues to improve, we may provide support for dynamic images in the future, which should make your life easier.
+As the mechanism continues to improve, we may provide more APIs in the future, which should make your life easier.
 Besides, the default value of `theme` is just a temporary solution for the transition period, it might be `auto` in the future, to make scripts that only use default controls support dark mode by default.